 Gumbo is the official state cuisine of Louisiana and it would be pretty tough to find a more comforting and delicious dinner.
-You can’t go wrong with delicious comfort food like Jambalaya, Red Beans and Rice and Blackened Shrimp Po Boys !
+You can’t go wrong with delicious comfort food like Jambalaya, Red Beans and Rice.

 Just take me to the recipe!
 You can find the printable recipe card at the very bottom of the post.
 Just scroll on down to print.
 Read on for the step by step photos and tips for making Gumbo.

 I have put off making gumbo because I thought was an elaborate and difficult recipe.
 It is actually really simple and perfect to make on the weekend for a Sunday dinner.

 An easy meal to stretch to feed a crowd.
 If you have yet to try this, now is the time!
 Gumbo is one of the most delicious dinners that I’ve ever made.

 - Dice onions, bell peppers, celery, this is what’s called the Holy Trinity.
 I also added a whole head of minced garlic.

 - Sauté vegetables in butter until onions start to brown.

 - Add diced smoked andouille sausage and spices and mix to combine.

 - Prepare the Roux: In a dutch oven or large pan melt two sticks of butter.
 Slowly whisk in one cup of flour, a bit at a time.
 Cook over low heat, whisking constantly about 20 minutes.